 Slippery Sleeping Pad?

 Sleeping pads are often made of smooth material, which can mean sliding off of them becomes a problem.
 It's not fun to wake up in the middle of the night cold and with your pad on your face or the ground.
-Many models come with a double layer of fabric to slide your sleeping pad into, such as the ENO Reactor and the Warbonnet Ridgerunner (the Blackbird can also be ordered this way, but we didn't test that model).
+Many models come with a double layer of fabric to slide your sleeping pad into, such as the Warbonnet Ridgerunner (the Blackbird can also be ordered this way, but we didn't test that model).
 The REI Co-op Flash Air has included two stretchy straps to combat this issue by holding your sleeping pad in place.
 However, if you find this is an issue and you don't have that extra layer or stretchy straps, you can stuff your pad into your sleeping bag to keep it from sliding around.
 If you're really taking the plunge into hammock camping, you might also consider an integrated sleep system where the sleeping pad slides into the back of the sleeping pad, that way you're always laying on top!

 Budget and Weight